-an increase in the resolution leads to flatter profiles, with approximately a 30% increase of $\lambda{I{sat}}$ between the "coarse" and the "refined" simulation.
-An increase in the resolution also leads to flatter PSDs and thinner I{sat} conditional averaged temporal wave forms (Fig. 14 first row, central and right panels).
-We note that similar results (not shown here) are obtained for the PSDs and the conditional averaged temporal wave forms of V{fl} .
-Concerning the auto-correlation times, an increase in resolution results in shorter correlation times, from $\tau_c \approx 20 \,\mu\text{s}$ for the "coarse" simulation to $\tau_c \approx 12 \,\mu\text{s}$ and $\tau_c \approx 6 \,\mu\text{s}$ for the "reference" and "refined" simulations, respectively (Fig. 14 second row, left panel).
-On the other hand, the cascade index is barely affected by changing the resolution, with $\beta \approx 1.4-1.6$ for all simulations.
-The largest differences in the relative average time spent by I{sat} time traces above and below a given threshold are observed between the "coarse" and the "reference" simulation, while the changes between the "reference" and the "refined" simulation are much smaller (Fig. 14 second row, central panel).
-Similar conclusions are obtained for the averaged waiting times between I{sat} maxima (Fig. 14 second row, right panel).
+Concerning the Isat averaged profiles at the outer midplane (figure B1 first row, left panel), an increase in the resolution leads to flatter profiles, with approximately a 30% increase of $\lambda{I{est}}$ between the 'coarse' and the 'refined' simulation.
+An increase in the resolution also leads to flatter PSDs and thinner I{sat} conditional averaged temporal wave forms (figure B1 first row, central and right panels).
+We note that similar results (not shown here) are obtained for the PSDs and the conditional averaged temporal wave forms of $V{\rm fl}$.
+Concerning the auto-correlation times, an increase in resolution results in shorter correlation times, from $\tau_c \approx 20 \,\mu s$ for the 'coarse' simulation to $\tau_c \approx 12 \,\mu s$ and $\tau_c \approx 6 \,\mu s$ for the 'reference' and 'refined' simulations, respectively (figure B1 second row, left panel).
+On the other hand, the cascade index is barely affected by changing the resolution, with $\beta \approx 1.4$ -1.6 for all simulations.
+The largest differences in the relative average time spent by Isat time traces above and below a given threshold are observed between the 'coarse' and the 'reference' simulation, while the changes between the 'reference' and the 'refined' simulation are much smaller (figure B1 second row, central panel).
+Similar conclusions are obtained for the averaged waiting times between I{sat} maxima (figure B1 second row, right panel).

-In general, it results that the observables obtained with the "reference" and the "refined" simulations are extremely close.
-The only exceptions are the averaged profiles and the conditional averaged temporal wave forms.
-However, these differences are typically smaller than the differences between numerical results and experimental measurements, suggesting that our considerations in Secs.
-V, VI, and VII do not depend on the grid resolution considered for our analysis.
+In general, it results that the observables obtained with the 'reference' and the 'refined' simulations are extremely close.
+The only exceptions are the averaged profiles and the conditional averaged temporal wave forms However, these differences are typically smaller than the differences between numerical results and experimental measurements, suggesting that our considerations in sections 5-7 do not depend on the grid resolution considered for our analysis.